Photo of Mukherjee, Ishani

 About

-Ishani Mukherjee, Ph.D. is a Clinical Assistant Professor of Communication at UIC, and a certified DEI-practitioner.
-She is an intercultural communication, social media marketing, DEIB studies, and gender/race and popular media educator and scholar.
-Her research focuses on digital advocacy, mobility, social justice, feminist activism, intercultural media/film, and South Asia.
+Ishani Mukherjee, Ph.D. is a Clinical Assistant Professor of Communication at UIC.
+She is an intercultural communication, social media marketing, and popular media educator and scholar.
+Her research focuses on intercultural media/film, culture, religion, and AI, digital advocacy, mobility studies, and South Asia.
 Dr. Mukherjee has authored and co-authored multiple articles, a book, and is an Honors College Faculty Fellow and Instructor at UIC.
-She serves on the LAS DEI committee at UIC and is on the editorial board of the Florida Journal of Communication.
-Her recent research publication, “Theoretical and Social Implications of Alternative ‘Feminist’ Media: Sexual Harassment and Intersectional Advocacy in India,” explores the role of alternative ‘digital’ media in presenting intersectional perspectives and advocacy opportunities for transnational feminist mobilizations against sexual harassment, using the intercultural lens of #MeToo activisms in India.
-Her research and teaching have been recognized with the Clifford G. Christians Ethics Research Award, Carl J. Couch Internet Research Award, Teaching Sustainability Initiative Award (UIC), and Honoring Our Professor’s Excellence Award (UIC).
+She is on the editorial board of the Florida Journal of Communication.
+Her recent research publication, “Poetics and Power in Phagwa: Media Representation, Cultural Identity, and Religious Play in Trinidad’s Festival of Colours,” explores media representations of the festival of colors and Caribbean identity drawing on cultural performance theories that connect observable communicative practices to cultural performances and discuss the implications of culture, religious identity, and digital media in acts of celebration.
+Her research and teaching have been recognized with the Clifford G. Christians Ethics Research Award, Carl J. Couch Internet Research Award, and Honoring Our Professor’s Excellence Award (UIC).
 Dr. Mukherjee is a dedicated educator and experienced researcher who values teaching and collaborating with student-partners in face-to-face and digital learning spaces.

 Selected Publications